nicolas-thill/templastic-bash/README.md

-# templastic-base
+# templastic-bash

-A repository template for projects using Docker
+A repository template for Shell projects using Docker & Bash

 ## Setup